-“Total disability” means that the injured worker is unable to return to his or her former position of emloyment.
-A finding of temporary total disability, sometimes reffered to as TTD, does not require a showing of complete physical impairment; rather, TTD requires a showing that the injured worker is prevented from performing his or her regular job duties.
+Temporary Total Disability compensation is paid when an injured worker misses more than seven (7) days of work due to a work-related injury or occupational disease.
+The Ohio Bureau of Workers’ Compensation defines “temporary total disability” as the inability of the injured worker to return to his or her former position of employment.
+A finding of temporary total disability, sometimes referred to as “TTD,” does not require a showing of complete physical impairment; rather, TTD requires a showing that the injured worker is prevented from performing his or her regular job duties.